 I was surprised how quickly these talking circles began to work.
 Students who would once yell out “You’re stupid!” at a classmate for giving an incorrect answer became students who would share advice with a peer who felt anxious about an upcoming math assignment or didn’t understand a concept.
 Coaching became a regular part of the classroom, and peer assessments were happening organically and regularly.
 By giving up academic time to prioritize affective time, we ended up seeing more academic success and happier learners than before.

 Every one of us builds our classroom communities differently, but after that school year, I never again started a semester without focusing on the affective domain first.
-Even when teaching virtually, finding ways to bring in talking circles and SEL skills was priority No. 1.
+Even when teaching virtually, finding ways to bring in talking circles and SEL skills was my top priority.
 At the end of the day, we want our students to succeed.
 And if they don’t feel supported, they never will.

 How to Implement Social Emotional Learning in the K-12 Classroom